Tawfic-AB/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8. A C function that prints a square, followed by a new line, using only the _putchar function to print, where size is the size of the square.
    - If size is 0 or less, the function prints only a new line.
    - The character # to print the square.

+9. A C program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.
+   -Each number or word is separated by a space.
+   - Standard library is used.